Edufreitass/lambda-terraform/README.md

 ## Extra

-If you want to zip python dependencies manually, follow this steps:
+If you want to package python dependencies manually, follow these steps:

 ````shell
 mkdir packages